mcsee/Software-Design-Articles/Articles/Code Smells/Code Smell 27 - Associative Arrays/readme.md

 When creating objects, we must not think of them as *data*.
 This is a common misconception.

-We should stay loyal to our [Bijection](https://github.com/mcsee/Software-Design-Articles/tree/main/Articles/Theory/The%20One%20and%20Only%20Software%20Design%20Principle/readme.md) and discover real world objects.
+We should stay loyal to our [Bijection](https://github.com/mcsee/Software-Design-Articles/tree/main/Articles/Theory/The%20One%20and%20Only%20Software%20Design%20Principle/readme.md) and discover real-world objects.

-Most associative arrays have cohesion and represent real world entities, and we must treat them as first class objects.
+Most associative arrays have cohesion and represent real-world entities, and we must treat them as first class objects.

 # Relations